 Engages the Landing Mode.
 When touched, the currently selected Target altitude is zero'd out. and the display turns Magenta.
 In this mode, AltitudeAlert will generate an aural alert at 1000' AGL and 500' AGL respectively for situational awareness.
-Additionally, if the "Retractable Landing Gear" option was selected in App Settings (see below), "Check landing gear down" will be annunciated after the 500' alert.
-The accuracy of this mode is contingent on setting the correct landing field elevation with the Field Elevation controls (see Controls Tab).
+Additionally, if the "Retractable Landing Gear" option was selected (see #11 below), "Check landing gear down" will be annunciated after the 500' alert.
+The accuracy of this mode is contingent on setting the correct landing field elevation with the Field Elevation controls (see #9 below).